-Approximately 99% of total contribution revenue was from one donor for the year ended December 31, 2022, as described in Note 4.
+Approximately 81% of total contribution revenue was from one donor for the year ended December 31, 2024.
 There were no donor concentrations during the year ended December 31, 2023.

 Note 6: Revenue from Contracts with Churches, Schools and Agencies

 Administrative Fee Income